dajobe/librdf/HACKING.md

 Should be:

   * Licensed with the same license as Redland.
-  * GNU diff -u format patches prefered.
+  * Patches in GNU `diff -u` unifed context format preferred.
   * Include tests if they add new features.